Real Estate Capitalization Rate Calculator 2023CASAPLORERTrusted & Transparent

 The cap rate is calculated by dividing the net operating income of the property over the cost or value of the property.
 Since net operating income is based on revenue and ongoing operating expenses, the cap rate does not account for interest expenses.
 Since any financing costs for the property are not considered, the cap rate assumes that the property was paid in full in cash.

 Net operating income includes rental income, such as rent paid by tenants in an apartment for residential properties.
 Rental income also includes commercial real estate properties, such as rent from companies in an office building or from stores in a shopping mall.
+Sometimes, rental income may be less than expected because a tenant may be moving in later than expected.
+In these cases, landlords may have to calculate prorated rent.
 Rental income is then adjusted based on the expected vacancy level.
 Net operating income also includes other income generated by the property, such as parking, billboards, laundry, and vending fees.

 Subtracted from the rental and other income are the operating expenses for the property.
-This includes all costs that are associated with operating the property, such as management fees, property taxes, property insurance, and allowances for repairs, maintenance, and utilities.
+This includes all costs that are associated with operating the property, such as management fees, property taxes, allowances for repairs, maintenance, utilities, property insurance and landlord insurance.
 Operating expenses do not include capital expenditures, such as purchasing a new HVAC system or replacing the roof, and also does not include depreciation.

 To get the cap rate, this net operating income is then divided by the cost of the property, which is your purchase price, or by the current market value of the property.